 Here’s a quick sensor size chart with technical specs.
 We'll get into how each of these works individually below.

 This is the largest sensor size.
 As mentioned above, it’s the same as a 35mm film frame.
 There is no crop factor, so whatever you see in the viewfinder is what you’ll shoot.
 Images of this size often require larger-bodied cameras, and even larger camera lenses.

 If using wide aperture lenses, these sensors can capture very shallow depths of field, often great for videography.

 APS-H 28.7 mm by 19mm

 APS stands for active pixel sensor and it’s super popular for interchangeable lens cameras.
-It combines a large sensor with a moderate pixel count boosting ISO performance (refresh yourself on ISO).
-This sensor has a 1.3x crop factor.
+It combines a large sensor with a moderate pixel count boosting ISO performance with a 1.3x crop factor.

 APS-C 23.6mm by 15.8mm

 Also extremely popular, especially amongst major brands.
 Not all APS-C sensors measure equally.
 A Canon APS-C sensor is about 22.2mm by 14.8mm while the Sony is about 23.5mm to 15.6mm.